What Is a Protective Order?

 Should the offender violate any of the terms outlined in the protective order, they could face serious legal consequences.
 According to Kansas Code §21-3843 (Violation of a Protective Order), any subsequent violation of this court order is a class A person misdemeanor.
 This may result in a sentence of up to 1 year in county jail and the payment of a decided fine, according to Kansas Code §21-4502.

 Are You Being Charged with a Protection Order Violation?
 Contact Our Firm Now

 If you have been accused of violating a protective order that has been filed against you, you should not hesitate to get in touch with a criminal attorney at Garretson & Toth, LLC as soon as possible.
 Although it may not seem like a big deal, it is important to understand that you could be sentenced to time behind bars.
 Since the severity of your punishment is up to the discretion of the court, you should not attempt to undergo this process alone.
 With an experienced lawyer in your corner, you can push for leniency or even move to have the charges against you dismissed.
 For this reason, we encourage you to call our firm at (913) 971-0296 for a free initial consultation.

-For a quick and easy way to get in touch with a Kansas City criminal lawyer at our firm, you can also fill out and submit a free case evaluation form directly from our website.
+For a quick and easy way to get in touch with a lawyer at our firm, you can also fill out and submit a free case evaluation form directly from our website.
 Click here to get started.